 It was reported on another occasion that trucks and other caravanners were trying to contact the driver of one pop top van rig out western Qld. to tell him his van top was unclipped and flapping in the wind.
 This driver did not have his radio on and nearly had many hundreds of dollars avoidable damaged to his van.
 He had gone to the effort of spending a few hundred dollars having a radio installed but then didn’t have it even turned on.

 The UHF’s are a great tool to use, but only useful if turned on.

 Choose which is the best channel for you and advertise it on the front and rear of your van, keep it turned on and volume up so you can hear someone trying to contact you.
 After all that’s why you had it installed in the first place.

 It can be quite entertaining at times with some comical characters on the air.

 There are some fools out there that clog up the airways with silly noises, and just being a nuisance.
 Please ignore them as they enjoy knowing they are upsetting someone and you reacting will just encourage them to keep going.

-If you are going to make any sudden changes up ahead like braking or turn off the road, let the driver behind know so they can be ready to brake if needed.
+Be polite, keep it short and acknowledge that you have heard and understand the message is the best advice.
+If you are going to make any sudden changes like braking or turn off the road, let the driver behind know so they can be ready to brake if needed.
 They may be preparing to overtake and you are turning right or pulling off the road.